Overview

 EC unhealthy state in control shows as offline.

 If you have access to the EC server, make sure the EC server is up and the Workspot Enterprise Connector service is running.
-If Service is in a stopped state try starting the Workspot Enterprise Connector Service or try restarting the server.
+If the Service is in a stopped state, try starting the Workspot Enterprise Connector Service or try restarting the server.

 Make sure https://Control.workspot.com and your regional instance (https://control.us.workspot.com or https://control.eu.workspot.com ) are reachable from the Server.